 Start off the New Year with a splash!

 Warming refreshments will be served.
-While people wait for the plunge to kick off, there will be games, a photo booth, music and a T-shirt/sweatshirt vendor.
+While people wait for the plunge to kick off, there will be a variety of food trucks available, games, a photo booth, music and a t-shirt/sweatshirt vendor.

 As in previous years, younger polar bears and anyone else who needs a little more room can take part in the Polar Cub Club part of the event immediately preceding the main plunge.
 For the truly hearty, double-dipping is allowed.

 Seattle Parks and Recreation offers a few tips for enjoying a fun, safe swim:

 - Make the plunge even more special by dressing up in a costume!

 - Come early, and carpool or take the bus (you can plan your trip at http://tripplanner.kingcounty.gov/).